emanpecson/quorum-bots-docs/README.md

 	`{ name: string, path: string; }`
 	- i.e. ``{ name: "My Page", path: `/my-page` }``
 7. You're done!
 You can now either edit the file yourself or leave it for someone to contribute to.

+## 4. Update contributors data

+In the website, contributor information can be found at `quorumbots.com/contributors` (or `localhost:3000/contributors`) All updates will be handled at `~/data/contributors.ts`.
+Find this file.

+### Updating your contact info (socials)

+In the website, these are the button icons you see beneath your name.

+Find the `contributors` array and find your `socials` attribute.
+It's an array of type `Social` (see its interface definition for specifics).

+By default, you should all have some item for your GitHub and Email.
+I wasn't sure what contact info you all preferred so I just included the info I found.
+You should review the values and update (or remove) if you choose to.

+If you want to add additional socials (like LinkedIn or a personal website), then see the name, "Emanuel Pecson", for an example of how these are defined.

+### Updating your image

+By default, I set the image source to your GitHub avatar.
+There are 2 very simple ways to update the image:

+#### A. GitHub avatar
+If you keep the `imageSrc` attribute as your GitHub avatar, then you can update your avatar on GitHub and this will automatically sync on our website.

+#### B. Adding an image to the `public` folder
+Or, you can drop your image file at `~/public/images/`.
+Then find `contributors` array and update your `imageSrc` value as: `"/images/[my-image.png]"`.

+### Updating your role(s)

+I added a set of roles that might generally label some of the things you've done in the project.
+This can be found in the `enum Role` definition.
+Feel free to add any other roles that you see fit.

+Then to add roles, find the `contributors` array and update the `roles` attribute.